EnhancedMind/MusicBot/README.md

 - `player.playlistFolderPath`: the folder where the playlists will be saved
 - `player.stayInChannel`: whether to stay in the voice channel after the queue is empty or not
 - `player.maxTime`: the maximum length of song that will be played - 0 for unlimited
-- `player.aloneTimeUntilStop`: the time in seconds until the bot leaves the voice channel if there isn't anyone in the channel
+- `player.aloneTimeUntilStop`: the time in seconds until the bot leaves the voice channel if there isn't anyone in the channel.
+0 to leave immediately, -1 to leave when queue ends and player stops when the channel is empty or never when loop is enabled.
 - `player.forbiddenKeywords`: song titles that will not be played if they contain any of the keywords
 - `player.updateInterval`: the interval in milliseconds that will be used to update the nowplaying command (not recommended to go below 7500)
 - `player.loudnessNormalization`: whether to normalize the loudness of the songs (not recommended, currently working only for downloaded songs)